-An Experienced Child Support Lawyer in Columbia, MO
+An Experienced Divorce and Child Support Lawyer in Columbia, MO

 With 15 plus years of experience behind her, Tana Benner is well versed in family legal issues, including child custody and child support payments.

 Tana knows she represents families at their most vulnerable time.
 Communication with the firm regarding confidential or time sensitive information is handled with respect and promptness.
 Child custody is one of the more complicated legal issues to navigate.
 Benner Law is your family lawyer serving Columbia, Missouri and surrounding areas.

 When is Child Support Ordered?

 If you have a child with someone you are no longer in a relationship with, there are likely custody, parenting time, and child support issues to legally settle.